Q-strong/Q-strong.github.io/_pages/publications.md

 You can find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=zYjnznMAAAAJ).

 ## Selected working papers
-(Some titles are “anonymized” for double-blind review.
+(Some titles are “anonymized” for double-blinded review.
 Preprints are available upon request.)
-1. “Maintenance optimization for power systems,” under 2nd round of major revision in *MSOM*.
+1. “Maintenance optimization for power systems,” under the 2nd round of major revision in *MSOM*.
-1. “Operations of bike-sharing systems considering failures,” under 3rd round review in *MSOM*.
+1. “Operations of bike-sharing systems considering failures,” under the 3rd round review in *MSOM*.
 1. “Multivariate degradation modeling with multiplicative measurement errors,” under major revision in *Journal of Quality Technology*.
 1. Xu, H., Jian, X., Zhao, X., Pang, W., Zhang, C., Zhang, Q., …, **Sun, Q.**, and Yu, T., “GraphOmni: A comprehensive and extendable benchmark framework for large language models on graph-theoretic tasks,” available at [arXiv](https://arxiv.org/abs/2504.12764).